rinals/Proj3-grp4-Mentalhealth_Tech/Proposal.md

 Background: With increasing awareness of mental health issues, especially in high-stress industries like tech, it's critical to understand how these issues manifest and what factors exacerbate them.

-## Project Team
+## Team Members
-Thay Chansy
+- Thay Chansy
-Gursimran Kaur (Simran)
+- Gursimran Kaur (Simran)
-Jeff Kim
+- Jeff Kim
-Rinal Shastri
+- Rinal Shastri

 ## Type of Data